everydaycookingtips.com

 Main Ingredients

-• 2 cans cherry pie filling each can approximately 21 oz
+• 1 can cherry pie filling 21 oz

 Instructions